What is a Certificate for Sequestration (Scotland)?

 The actual Certificate of Sequestration provides a debtor with documentary proof (the certificate itself) that they are insolvent.
 “Insolvency” is a blanket term covering situations where a debtor can no longer afford to repay their debts when they fall due, and/or they have insufficient assets to enable the repayment of their debts.

-This document can then be used as part of a direct application to the Accountant in Bankruptcy to become bankrupt.
-The certificate may also be issued by an Insolvency Practitioner (the professionals that handle trust deeds) and used as the starting point for the debtor to appoint that Insolvency Practitioner to handle their sequestration in Scotland.
+This document can then be used as part of an application to the Accountant in Bankruptcy to become bankrupt.
+The certificate may also be issued by an Insolvency Practitioner (the same professionals that handle and set-up protected trust deeds).
+It’s then used as the starting point for the debtor to appoint that Insolvency Practitioner to handle their sequestration

 Upon issue of the certificate, the debtor has 30 days to make their application for sequestration to the AIB using that certificate as evidence of their insolvency.